 Is responsible for the prudential regulation of firms not regulated by the PRA.
 These firms are sometimes referred to as FCA-only firms or FCA-authorised firms.

-Inherited the FSA's market conduct regulatory functions, with the exception of responsibility for systemically important infrastructure which was transferred to the BoE (see Financial market infrastructures below).
+Inherited the FSA's market conduct regulatory functions, with the exception of responsibility for systemically important infrastructure which was transferred to the BoE (see Transfer of financial market infrastructure regulation to the BoE below).

 The FCA has a strategic objective and three operational objectives: